 Do you agree or disagree that teenagers should be given complete freedom to choose their future goals?

 Give reasons for your answers and include any relevant examples from your own knowledge or experience.

 First, take a look at the following flowchart which may help you organize some of your own ideas.

 I hope the given picture has offered you some ideas.
 Arrange your ideas according to the task requirements.

 Now, let’s have a look at the model answer.

 The importance of setting an appropriate goal is not unknown to anyone, as an aimless life cannot bring any good.
 However, teenagers are often seen to choose their goals personally, which, in my opinion, should not be encouraged.
 I steadfastly disagree with the provided statement that teenagers should have complete freedom to decide on their future aim.

 At the very outset, teenagers pass their juvenile period and therefore are not experienced enough about the harsh reality of life.
 Setting a future goal of their own is not a mere game of a child.
 There are many significant factors to consider such as precision and value of the aim in their life.
 As they do not have much experience, they might fall into the trap and deviate from their aim.

-Besides, taking a decision of setting future career is a very risky matter.
+Besides, taking the decision of setting a future career is a very risky matter.
 It is just like fishing in a pond where fishes are really difficult to find.
-Only the experienced people with the greatest skills can help these novice guys.
-This is why; suggestions from the elders, the guardians should be the priority so that they cannot be misguided.
+Only experienced people with the greatest skills can help these novice guys.
+This is why; suggestions from the elders, and the guardians should be the priority so that they cannot be misguided.